FAIRChemistry/py-mdmodels/examples/sql/basic/model.md

 - molecule_id
     - Type: string
     - Description: The identifier of the molecule.
+    - References: ChemicalProject.molecules.id
 - stoichiometry
     - Type: number
     - Description: The stoichiometry of the reactant.

+---

+### KineticModel

+- molecule_id
+    - Type: string
+    - Description: The identifier of the molecule.
+    - References: ChemicalProject.molecules.id
+- equation
+    - Type: string
+    - Description: The equation of the kinetic model.